DataDog/documentation/content/en/serverless/distributed_tracing/_index.md

 #### .NET

-We recommend you configure tracing for your .NET AWS Lambda serverless applications by [installing our AWS X-Ray integration][12].
+Datadog recommends you configure tracing for your .NET AWS Lambda serverless applications by [installing our AWS X-Ray integration][12].

 Learn more about tracing through .NET Azure serverless applications [here][16].

 *Looking to trace through .NET AWS Lambda serverless applications with Datadog tracing libraries?
 Open a feature request [here][9].*

-### Hybrid Environments
+### Hybrid environments

 If you have installed Datadog's tracing libraries (`dd-trace`) on both your Lambda functions and hosts, your traces will automatically show you the complete picture of requests that cross infrastructure boundaries, whether it be AWS Lambda, containers, on-prem hosts, or managed services.